CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

     ### December 11, 2024:  Version 2.1.0

+    - Now available in the PowerShell Gallery.
+Use ```Install-Module -Name Lenovo.Client.Scripting``` to install from the gallery.
     - Added Find-LnvTool to get URL and version information for the installer packages of our tools:
         - Dock Manager
         - System Update